Tech-at-DU/React-Redux-passwords-Tutorial/P06-Actions-and-Reducers/readme.md

 # Redux State

 Redux stores state as a JS object.
 It divides state into slices.
 Imagine each slice as a property/key stored on the state object.
-You can have as many slices as you need.
+You can create as many slices as you need.
 The value for a slice can be any type.

 # Actions and Reducers

 Actions and reducers are how Redux handles changes to the application state.
-You send an action from any component.
+You send an action from any component to the dispatcher.
 The action is received by a reducer that makes the change to the state.

 **In redux the only way to make a change to state is by sending an action.**

+Think about that last sentence for a moment.
+Unlike other systems you may have created where state can be changed from anywhere, in redux state can only be changed by an action.
+This part of the reason that redux exists, and why it is called a "redictable state container".

+## Adding reducer and actions

 Let's walk through the code you added in the previous step.

-## Adding reducer and actions

 ```JS
 import { createSlice } from '@reduxjs/toolkit' // 1. import createSlice